CaffeineMC/lithium-fabric/src/main/java/me/jellysquid/mods/lithium/mixin/block/hopper/README.md

               tracker guarantees that no item entity positions changed since the last search
             - Get item entities, update the stored modification counter, the search timestamp and whether the search box is empty.

+        - Hopper decides to sleep at the end of it ticking if:
+            - The hopper is not on cooldown
+            - The hopper inventory wasn't modified during the current hopper ticking
+            - When querying inventory entities: No inventory entity was found in the interaction area and no inventory entity moved in the nearby chunk sections in the last and current tick
+            - When interacting with inventory blocks: The inventory block is blockstate-based (composter) or supports inventory change tracking (double inventory + vanilla block entities).
+            - When interacting with item entities: No item entity changed in the nearby chunk sections in the last and current tick
+            - When extracting from a block entity: The hopper is not constantly sending comparator updates around the block entity that it is extracting from, or the comparator updates are not detectable, because there are no comparators within 2 blocks horizontal distance around the block entity (comparator rotation or block in between are not checked)
+        - Hopper starts sleeping by subscribing to the relevant tracked inventories and subscribing to the relevant entity trackers.
+It also subscribes to itself for inventory changes.
+        - When the hopper receives any event from the subscribed trackers, it will wake up and invalidate cached information if needed (e.g. inventory removal event -> invalidate cached data for this inventory)
+        - When the hopper is set on cooldown it wakes up.
+However, to handle the 7gt/8gt cooldown case when being set to cooldown when receiving an item from another hopper, the hopper will receive a 7gt cooldown but only wake up in the next gametick.
+        - More hopper sleeping capabilities in the general block entity sleeping code (Locked & Not on cooldown sleeping)